 Blood tests can tell you a lot

-In July this year, I decided to invest in some blood tests with Thriva, an online blood test company.
+This process started for me in July 2020 when I decided to invest in some blood tests with Thriva, an online blood test company.

 I didn’t have any specific concerns but I wanted to check up on my cholesterol and thyroid, and also to see if my Vitamin D levels were in a good place to support my immunity.